-Cerebral palsy (CP) is a result of injury to or abnormal development of the brain.
-In many cases, the exact cause of CP is not known.
-The damage or abnormality may occur during pregnancy, birth, or within the first 2 to 3 years of life.
+Cerebral palsy (CP) is a result of an injury to the brain or abnormal development of the brain.
+In many cases, the exact cause isn't known.
+The damage or abnormality may occur during pregnancy or birth or within the first 2 to 3 years of life.

-- Possible causes of CP during pregnancy or birth can be related to genetic problems, infections or health problems in the mother or fetus during pregnancy, or complications related to labor and delivery.
-Any of these problems can affect how a fetus grows or deprive a fetus or newborn of needed blood, oxygen, or nutrients.
+- Possible causes of CP during pregnancy or birth can include genetic problems, infections or health problems in the mother or baby during pregnancy, or problems related to labor and delivery.
 Health problems in a newborn, such as untreated low blood sugar, can also cause brain damage that leads to CP.

 - Possible causes of CP related to an early birth (premature birth) are related to the brain's development.
-Babies born too early are at risk for bleeding in the brain (intraventricular hemorrhage, or IVH).
-A condition called periventricular leukomalacia, or PVL, which reflects injury to the white matter of the brain, is also more likely in babies born prematurely than in those born at full term.
-Both IVH and PVL put a baby at risk for cerebral palsy.
+For example, babies born too early are at risk for bleeding in the brain.

-- Possible causes of CP within the first 2 or 3 years of life are usually related to brain damage from a serious illness, such as meningitis; a brain injury, such as from an accident or fall; or not enough oxygen getting to the brain tissue, such as from a near-drowning incident.
+- Possible causes of CP within the first 2 or 3 years of life are usually related to brain damage from a serious illness, injury, or lack of oxygen to the brain.

-When CP is severe, signs are often noticed at birth or shortly thereafter.
-But some early signs of severe CP vary according to the specific type of CP present.
+When cerebral palsy (CP) is severe, signs are often noticed at birth or shortly after birth.
+But some early signs of severe CP vary depending on the specific type of CP.

 Common signs of severe CP that may be noticed shortly after birth include: